Popular Russian Names

 - What’s in a name?
 Russian names are made up of three parts: first name, patronymic, and surname.
 The patronymic is made from the father’s name with different endings added for boys and girls

 - Which names are popular in Russia today?
 Russians prefer traditional names, often with historical or religious connotations.
 There are also some unique Slavic names, some given only to medieval princes, but these have fallen out of fashion

 - What did the Soviets name their children?
 Naming practices radically changed in the USSR, and parents chose names celebrating the science, industry and politics of the regime.
 During this time, some truly outlandish names appeared!

 - What is a diminutive?
 Each Russian name has many diminutive forms, which act as nicknames showing varying degrees of affection or familiarity.
 This can make reading Russian literature quite confusing, but it’s not hard to learn some of the forms

 Russian names are fascinating and beautiful, imbued with layers of meaning, but can be quite puzzling to foreigners.
 You might find yourself wondering how a middle name and first name can be the same, or why every person has so many nicknames.
-If you’re visiting Russian friends, doing business in Russia, or just enjoy reading Russian literature, it can be useful to understand how Russian names work.
+If you’re visiting Russian friends, doing business in Russia, taking a Russian tour or just enjoy reading Russian literature, it can be useful to understand how Russian names work.
 Read on to find out the most popular names in Russia today, discover some of the weird and wonderful names that the Soviets gave their children, and learn how to decode the nicknames in Russian literature.